jnmabry/mean-stack/README.md

 ## Things That I Need To Fix
 - Responsive views need to be tweaked at different sizes
 - Text and Layout for EVENTS and PROGRAMS needs edited
-- Getting Mongodb running then using it to POST and GET data on the site
 - Navbar needs to be collapsable after screen size goes down to mobile
 - Add photos or icons to the HOW YOU CAN HELP section items